jhilibrand/Metis-WebScrapping-Regression/README.md

 # Web Scrapping and Regression Project

 Question:
-Can we use some basic zillow features and geolocation dadta to predict where a home will trade?
+Can we use some basic zillow features and geolocation data to predict where a home will trade?
 Is a listing overpriced?
 Is a listing stale?

 Data Description:
 My primary data set will be Zillow search results.
 As opposed to clicking into each listing, I will be scrapping from a results page (which will give me fewer features, but more data points).
 I aim to overlay outside data sources as well.
 I will use "sold homes" as my training set.
 Given data cleaning substantially cuts down the provided data, I will aim to widen my geographical area to create a more robust analysis.